Flows

 Assigned users - intended functionality

-Or, if your user has been manually assigned, you may wish to Update to match the manually assigned user to the default assigned user for the next stage:
+Where a user has been manually assigned previously, you can optionally Update the assignment to match the default assigned user for the next stage:

-Batch processing multiple people through Flows
+Bulk processing multiple people through Flows

 Flow automation